 Day 1: Arrive in Bass Lake, CA

-You will meet your instructors along with the other members of the group.
-After introductions, you will prepare for your time by going over the gear and food to pack.
-After a hearty lunch, you will drive an hour to the trailhead and begin hiking.
-This day typically involves a shorter hike before setting camp in the wilderness.
+Students will meet their instructors along with the other members of the group.
+After introductions, they will prepare for their time by going over the gear and food to pack.
+After a hearty lunch, they will drive an hour to the trailhead and begin hiking.
+This day typically involves a shorter hike before setting up camp in the wilderness.

 Day 2: Exploring Leadership

 Each day typically begins with a time of devotion and reflection.
-The instructors will typically introduce the basic concepts of wilderness travel and navigation by map and compass.
-Other topics commonly introduced early on include campsite selection, Leave No Trace skills, water purification and lightning drill.
+The instructors will introduce the basic concepts of wilderness travel and navigation by map and compass.
+Other topics commonly introduced early on include campsite selection, Leave No Trace skills, water purification, and lightning drill.

 Day 3: Exploring Leadership

 Another devotional is typically led in the morning.
-This time is followed by backcountry travel.
-The previous day's topics may be reviewed.
-Other topics that may be discussed are creek crossings, third- and fourth-class terrain, risk management and decision-making.
+This time it is followed by backcountry travel.
+The previous day’s topics may be reviewed.
+Other topics that may be discussed are creek crossings, third- and fourth-class terrain, risk management, and decision-making.

 Day 4: Solo